netgen/vagrant-ansible-ezpublish/provisioning/roles/apache/README.md

 - HOST - host to be used in vhost, defaults to NONE
 - HOST_ALIAS - host alias to be used in vhost, defaults to NONE

+- use_htaccess - Should .htaccess file be used for running eZ Publish web, defaults to false

+- EZPUBLISH_ENVIRONMENT - Defines which environment will be used when running eZ Publish, defaults to "dev", applicable when use_htaccess == false
+- EZPUBLISH_TRUSTED_PROXIES: Defines trusted proxies when running eZ Publish, defaults to "127.0.0.1", applicable when use_htaccess == false

 Dependencies
 ------------